Capstone Project Title

 Curriculum, Multicultural Education, Social Justice

 Arneson, Sarah, "Absent Narratives And Engagement: A Diverse Instructional Approach To Increased Engagement In World History" (2018).
-School of Education Student Capstone Projects.
+School of Education and Leadership Student Capstone Projects.
 170.